 My work draws on the fields of public policy and administration, political science, and sociology.
-The underlying theme that runs through my work is the issue of power and the importance of civic and political participation in local democracy.
-I recently wrote a blog post on the subject.
-Check it out.
+The underlying themes that run throughout my work are who has power and how it is manifest, the value of civic and political participation in local democracy, and importance of social equity.
+I wrote a blog post on the subject: Check it out.

-My work is published in State and Local Government Review, Risk, Hazards, and Crisis in Public Policy, Journal of Public Affairs Education, and Feminist Formations (forthcoming).
-My book project, Power, Participation, and Protest: The Political Impact of Municipal Takeover on Local Democracy, is currently under contract with Temple University Press.
+My work is published in a range of outlets from State and Local Government Review and Risk, Hazards, and Crisis in Public Policy, to Feminist Formations and Research on Social Movements, Conflict and Change.
+My book , Power, Participation, and Protest in Flint, Michigan: Unpacking the Policy Paradox of Municipal Takeover, is in production and expected to be released in Spring 2019 by Temple University Press.

 URBAN AND PUBLIC AFFAIRS: Politics and Policy